 Installed cost of 7.32 kW system $20,345

-Besides reducing the size of my system, how else could I have optimized my investment?
-My design has inherent inefficiencies.
-The 3:12 pitch is very low and snow pack is a problem.
-There were days and once this winter, a 10-day stretch when production came to a complete stop.
-It’s possible to clear panels with a snow rake, but mine are too high for that.
-Panels mounted on a rack on the ground could be maintained, but costs considerably more than the mounting hardware installed on the standing seams of my metal roof.
+I didn’t alter the design of my house to maximize solar production.
+The 3:12 pitch is very low for my latitude and snow pack is a problem.
+There was a 10-day stretch this past winter when production came to a complete stop.
+It’s possible to clear panels with a snow rake, but mine are too high.
+Panels mounted on a rack on the ground could be kept clear and can be angled to an optimal pitch, but a rack costs considerably more than the mounting hardware installed on the standing seams of my metal roof.

-Even steeper roofs can hold snow for long periods.
-I played around with PV Watts to find out what the optimal roof pitch is at my latitude.
+Snow slides off faster on panels installed on a steep roof and also capture more solar energy.
+I played around with the PV Watts Calculator to find out what the optimal roof pitch is at my latitude.
 To make it easy, I just looked at annual production (not winter production).
-The optimal pitch is 8.5:12—-similar to what you might see on a Cape Cod or Arts & Crafts style house.
-When I dialed back to my more contemporary 3:12 pitch and increased the system size to match the annual production of the 8.5:12 pitch, I found I would need to add one extra solar panel.
-The panels from Driftless Solar are $510 each, installed.
-I think it’s safe to say that a steeper roof pitch or the addition of an angled roof rack would cost significantly more than one extra solar panel.
-In this case, system inefficiency is best made up by simply adding more panels.
+The optimal pitch is 8:12 which is typical of a Cape Cod or Arts & Crafts style house.
+When I dialed back to my more contemporary 3:12 pitch and increased the system size to match the annual production of the 8:12 pitch, I found I would need to add one extra solar panel.
+The panels from Driftless Solar were $510 each, installed.
+I think it’s safe to say that a steeper roof pitch or ground-mounted rack angled to the ideal pitch would cost significantly more than one extra solar panel.
+In this case, system inefficiency is best made up by simply adding more panels, which I did.